 Help Someone Facing Disconnection

-You can help a relative, friend keep their power on by getting notifications when they are at risk of being disconnected.
-Often, people add this service to accounts of vulnerable customers (those with mental impairments, illness, or advanced age) who have difficulty understanding our disconnection process.
-This free service is available for any customer.
-You will not be responsible for paying the bill.
+You can help a relative or friend keep their power on by receiving notifications when their account is at risk of being disconnected.
+Often, people add this free service to accounts of vulnerable customers.
+You are not responsible for paying the bill.

 - Print a Third-Party Authorization Form

-- The account holder must complete, sign, and mail it to the address on the form, authorizing you to receive notifications on their behalf
+- Have the primary account holder complete, sign and mail the form authorizing you to receive notifications on their behalf

-- As an authorized third-party, you will receive copies of the billings if electric service is at risk of being disconnected due to non-payment
+- As an authorized third-party, you will receive notifications if their account is at risk of of being disconnected.